 Like many new, high-efficiency furnaces, Payne furnaces come equipped with an internal diagnostic system that lets you know if the system is not running properly.
 When the diagnostic system of your Payne furnace encounters a problem, it will alert you by flashing a code through the use of the light-emitting diode, or LED, lights located on the furnace.
 By paying close attention to the LED display on your Payne furnace, you can be quickly notified of issues and can easily troubleshoot any potential problems as they arise.
 The LED lights are typically located on the front toward the bottom of the furnace where the controls are located.

 If your high-efficiency furnace diagnostic system has encountered more than one potential problem, it will indicate this by displaying the first code and then pausing briefly before beginning the second code.
 It will then pause again and return to displaying the first code if there are no additional problems requiring more codes to be displayed.

 Video of the Day

 Step 1: Count the Blinks

 Watch the LED display and count the number of times the light blinks.
-Payne diagnostic codes are two number codes.
+Payne diagnostic codes are two-number codes.
 The first number is indicated by fast blinks and the second number by slower blinks.
 Write down the code after counting out the blinks for both the first and second number.

-Look for cracks or damage to any of the PVC pipes leading to the combustion-air intake and the vent or exhaust if you or given a code 31.
+Look for cracks or damage to any of the PVC pipes leading to the combustion-air intake and the vent or exhaust on your Payne furnace if the system gives you a code 31.
 Also look for blockages in the combustion-air intake both on the side of the furnace and outside the home.
-Examine the vent or exhaust on the outside of the home for obstructions.
+Examine the vent or exhaust on the outside of the home for the presence of obstructions.